LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 rs-3|
 ```

-Take note that the inner observable sequences are not subscribed to until the outer sequence has yielded them all.
-This means that the third sequence is able to return values the fastest even though there are two sequences yielded one second before it (due to the `Thread.Sleep`).
+Since the inner observable sequences are not subscribed to until the outer sequence has yielded them all, the third sequence is able to return values the fastest even though there are two sequences yielded one second before it (due to the `Thread.Sleep`).

+TODO: read through to here.

 ### Merge